circonus-labs/wirelatency/README.md

 # Circonus WireLatency

-These are go-based tools to sniff the wire and reconstruct various protocol sessions to extract various telemetry (namely latency) from trasnactions within those sessions.
+These are go-based tools to sniff the wire and reconstruct various protocol sessions to extract various telemetry (namely latency) from transactions within those sessions.

 For example, it can be used to track the latency of HTTP API endpoints.